cirruslabs/bazel-project-generator/README.md

 (you can take a look at [`WORKSPACE`](https://github.com/cirruslabs/bazel-project-generator/blob/master/WORKSPACE) file of this project).

+# Example Projects Using the Generator

+* [fkorotkov/microservices](https://github.com/fkorotkov/microservices) - GRPC Kotlin micro services in a monorepo

 ## External Maven Dependencies

 All external maven dependencies should be defined in `dependencies_jvm.json` file in the root of your repository.